Help Center

 | Submit or View Help Requests | Developer Docs |

-The Invoice History screen lists automatically generated invoices that can be downloaded in PDF format—these detail your earnings, withdrawals, and more.
+The Invoices by Brand screen lists automatically generated invoices that can be downloaded in PDF format—these detail your earnings, withdrawals, and more.

-1. From the top navigation bar, select Balance.
+1. From the top navigation bar, select your earnings amount → Invoices.

-3. You can add or remove columns from the table by selecting [columns] near the top-right of the table.
+2. You can add or remove columns from the table by selecting [Column] [columns] near the top-right of the table.

-• See the Invoice History reference section below for more information on the columns available on the Invoice History report.
+• See the Invoices by Brand reference section below for more information on the columns available on the Invoices by Brand report.

 Column